GeorgeSittas/TicTacToe-AI/README.md

 # TicTacToe-AI
-Goal for this project is to make the pen-and-paper game [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) and a [rational agent](https://en.wikipedia.org/wiki/Rational_agent) that can play it, using C.

-The game window looks like this:
+Goal for this project is to make the pen-and-paper game [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe) and a [rational agent](https://en.wikipedia.org/wiki/Rational_agent) that can play it, using C.<br/>The game window looks like this:

 ![](https://i.imgur.com/Xdk4HAt.png)